 Statutory Maternity Leave

-Women are entitled to up to 52 weeks of statutory maternity leave.
+In broad strokes the rules around statutory maternity leave are women are entitled to up to 52 weeks of statutory maternity leave.

 They don’t have to make use of it all.